TDAmeritrade/stumpy/README.rst

 License & Trademark
 -------------------

+STUMPY
-STUMPY is open source software released under the terms of the 3-Clause BSD license.
-The source code is copyrighted by TD Ameritrade.
+Copyright 2019 TD Ameritrade.
+Released under the terms of the 3-Clause BSD license.

-The STUMPY trademark and logo are owned by TD Ameritrade.
+STUMPY is a trademark of TD Ameritrade IP Company, Inc. All rights reserved.